benjystanton/benjystanton.github.io/README.md

 My personal site.

-Built with Jekyll and hosted with GitHub pages.
+Built with Jekyll and hosted with Netlify.

 [Check out the style guide for details](https://www.benjystanton.co.uk/style-guide/).